Robotmk/robotmk.org/content/blog/getting-started/index.en.md

 ## Prerequisites

 - Windows-VM
-  - internet access
+  - Internet access (needed by `rcc` to download the installation packages)
   - 8 GB RAM
-  - 4, better 8 CPUs
+  - 4, better 8 CPUs (don't even try with only 2 CPUs; it won't work)
   - basic monitoring by checkmk ("Vanilla"-Agent)
-- Checkmk 2.3 on a Linux host
+- Checkmk 2.3 on a Linux server

 ## Windows test client